VisBlue - Livø News

 One of the recent development projects the Nature Agency has initiated together with COWI, Aalborg University, Realdania and ForskEL is called “Projekt Grøn Livø” [Project Green Livø].
 The project is set from 2012 to 2024 and has a collective budget of 64 mil.
 DKK ≈ € 8,6 mil.
 In three parts, the project aims to ensure development of operating sustainably on the island, including innovative energy solutions, restoration of buildings and a new business concept for tourism.

 The innovative and sustainable energy solutions will be reflected in the renewable energy supply.
 A transition to renewable energy sources will complement the independent energy grid and the ecological agriculture on the island.

 VisBlue will contribute by supplying a grid-integrated battery for energy storage and hereby permit a long-term self-sufficient energy production consisting solely on renewables.

-The project on Livø will be a prime example how to establish an independent decoupled energy grid in a feasible way.
+The project on Livø will be a prime example of how to establish an independent decoupled energy grid in a feasible way.